WIAS-BERLIN/PDELib.jl/README.md

 developed  and  maintained  by   the  [WIAS](https://www.wias-berlin.de)  research  group  [Numerical Mathematics and Scientific Computing](https://www.wias-berlin.de/research/rgs/fg3/) and various coauthors.

+Before setting up the final workflow for this meta package we advise to add the packages below one-by-one in a project.

 ## Packages included

 - [VoronoiFVM.jl](https://github.com/j-fu/VoronoiFVM.jl): a finite volume solver for systems of nonlinear PDEs